m2osw/cluck/README.md

 * priority -- a number from 0 to 15
     * a priority of 0 means that this instance is a leader
-    * a priority of 15 means that this computer never participate in elections
+    * a priority of 15 means that this computer never participate in elections (i.e. `"off"`)
 * random number -- a random number (32 bits)
 * IP address -- the IP and port of this computer to make the identifier unique
 * pid -- the process identifier, to make the identifier more unique
 * server name -- the name of the server that owns this node, useful to sort this out when the name is not otherwise available and also makes the identifier even more unique

-Whenever a snaplock daemon is started, it calculates its own identifier once at initialization time.
+Whenever a `cluckd` daemon is started, it calculates its own identifier once at initialization time.

-Note: the priority of 15 should be used on nodes that should never become leaders.
+**Note:** the priority of 15 should be used on nodes that should never become leaders.
 This is particularly useful on dynamic nodes if you do not want leaders to come and go as those nodes are added and removed.
 Note also that means your cluster may need a greater connectivity than just a quorum